-- (i) Project funding can generally be used to cover the salary of project staff, including employer's mandatory contribution to the Mandatory Provident Fund (MPF), contract gratuities, annual salary adjustment (excluding increments and promotion) and general fringe benefits (e.g. medical) in accordance with the established mechanism of the relevant R&D Centres and designated local public research institutes. - (ii) Unless ITC's prior approval has been obtained, ITF will not fund the emolument to a person who is on the payroll of the lead applicant (e.g. existing teaching staff of local university).
-However, administrative overheads will be provided to the lead applicant undertaking the project (see part (d) below). - (iii) The lead applicant is required to seek prior consent from ITC for any change in key project staff, e.g. the project coordinator.
+- Project funding can generally be used to cover the salary of project staff, including employer's mandatory contribution to the Mandatory Provident Fund (MPF), contract gratuities, annual salary adjustment (excluding increments and promotion) and general fringe benefits (e.g. medical) in accordance with the established mechanism of the relevant R&D Centres and designated local public research institutes. - (ii) Except for (iii) below, ITF in general will not fund the emolument to a person who is on the payroll of the lead applicant or the industry co-applicant unless this is a deployment absolutely necessary and essential for the project and ITC's prior approval has been obtained.
+This principle should apply irrespective of whether the relevant service/work is carried out within or outside normal working hours of the person concerned. - (iii) In order to assist local universities and industry to conduct projects in the natural science or engineering fields that respond to industrial needs and with good development potential in the longer term, funding can be provided to engage a distinguished university researcher as the chairholder3 to lead a particular project for a finite duration.
+Salary of the chairholder is allowed to be charged under manpower expenditure.
+The chairholder is expected to accept a light teaching load and devote no less than 90% of his/her working time to conduct the R&D work of the project during the project period.

-(b) Equipment
+$^{^{3}}$ The salary of the chairholder should generally not be more than his/her current salary.

-- (i) The applicants should critically examine how the equipment required for the project can be obtained in the most economical manner - - the applicants should first make use of existing equipment; - the applicants should proceed to rent if it is more economical than to purchase; or

-- new equipment can be procured if it is genuinely necessary, but the applicants should supply information on the expected usage rate of the equipment, e.g. usage time vs. down time and the plan or alternative use after project completion or disposal.
+- (iv) Funding for studentship will also be provided for the industry co-applicant to engage graduate students to undertake research on a specific issue.
+The student researcher(s) must have already registered for a higher degree in a local university and the university will provide teaching guidance for the student(s) in handling the project.
+The maximum contribution from the ITF to the monthly studentship for each graduate student amounts to \$7,500. - (v) The lead applicant is required to seek prior consent from ITC for any change in key project staff, e.g. the project coordinator. - (b) Equipment - (i) The applicants should critically examine how the equipment required for the project can be obtained in the most economical manner - - the applicants should first make use of existing equipment; - the applicants should proceed to rent if it is more economical than to purchase; or - new equipment can be procured if it is genuinely necessary, but the applicants should supply information on the expected usage rate of the equipment, e.g. usage time against down time and the plan or alternative use after project completion or disposal.

-ITC will take into account expected usage rate, mode of acquisition (purchase vs. rental), future use/divestment (e.g. for teaching/research purposes at one or more university) to ensure the greatest possible cost-effectiveness.
-Where necessary, ITC will require the lead applicant to transfer any equipment whose acquisition cost is HK\$500,000 or above to the Government or another party (e.g. the Hong Kong Science and Technology Parks Corporation) within a period of two years after project completion.
+ITC will take into account expected usage rate, mode of acquisition (purchase rental), future use/divestment VS. (e.g. for teaching/research purposes at one or more university) to ensure the greatest possible cost-effectiveness.
+For project undertaken by R&D Centre where the industry sponsorship is less than 50% of the total project cost, if considered necessary, ITC will require the relevant Centre to transfer any equipment whose acquisition cost is HK\$500,000 or above to the Government or another party (e.g. the Hong Kong Science and Technology Parks Corporation) within a period of two years after project completion.